sidneyniuhtc/sidneyniuhtc.github.io/CMakeTutorial/0. Overview/README.md

 We wish to write one project generator and runs on different OS.
 CMake is the solution.

 When we have CMake, we donot need to write two script file we can run same commands on both systems:
+And it is able to build by cmake command.
 ```
 mkdir build
 cd build
-cmake ..
+cmake -Ax64 ..
+cmake --build . --config Debug
+cmake --build . --config Release
 ```

 And just build and run project with there own compiler.
 ```
-PS\> MSBuild ALL_BUILD.vcxproj /p:Platform=x64 /p:Configuration=Release
 PS\> .\a.exe
 ```

 ```
-[user]$ make
 [user]$ .\a.out
 ```